APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 - reaction to pig effigy made publicly and directed at students

-- reaction to June 10th protest

 - at no point was there ever an explicit reaction to counterprotesters

 	- after the kaplan event

 	- or during the April protest

+	- one-sided coverage of incidents serves to shape the perception that only antisemitic incidents are happening

 ### UCLA is allowing students to violate policy under the guise of free speech protections